 The office of campus ministry in the Health and Wellness Center in the ground floor hallway under Mary Josita Hall is a component of the mind, body, spirit wellness that Clarke believes in.
 It supports a student’s spiritual wellness through its mission:

 Mission Statement: The office of campus ministry exists to walk with people in their faith journeys, wherever that is and whatever that looks like to them, as they mature in understanding, grow in practice, and begin to walk with others in their journeys.

 Campus ministry at Clarke is rooted in the university’s Catholic identity and its BVM core values, while also being welcoming, supportive, and open to walking with people of all faith and spiritual beliefs.
 It fosters the spiritual life of each member of the community by building and empowering the community of faith through its ministry of presence and programming.

-Small Groups: Student-led faith-sharing small groups meet at various locations around campus for an hour once a week.
-There, students delve deeper into their faith lives with each other and with fellow students trained to walk with people on that journey.
-Contact campus ministry if you are interested in joining a small group.
+Small Groups: Student-led faith-sharing small groups meet on campus weekly for an hour to delve deeper into their faith lives and walk with each other on those journeys.

-Service Trips: Campus Ministry hosts a Fall Break 3-day service trip and a Spring Break 5-7 day service trip each year to various locations across the country.
-These trips allow participants the opportunity to experience life in some else’s shoes and provide service where it is most needed.
-Past trips have been to: Cincinnati, Memphis, Milwaukee, Chicago, New Orleans and Quito, Ecuador.
+Service Trips: Campus Ministry hosts service trips in the Fall (3-day) and in the Spring (5-7 day) and Winter (7-10 day) each year to various locations across the country.
+These trips allow students to experience life in some else’s shoes and provide service where it is most needed.
+Past trips have been to Cincinnati, Memphis, Milwaukee, Chicago, New Orleans, and Quito, Ecuador.